ludwig-dev/GridGame/README.md

 # GridGame

 GridGame is a simple Java-based game where players can merge cells on a grid.
-The game features a graphical user interface built with Swing, and the logic for merging cells is implemented in the backend.
+The game features a graphical user interface built with Swing.

 ## Features